xstrig00/xstrig00.github.io/README.md

-This document describes the folder structure.
+This document describes the folder structure and how to run the website.

 ## Folder Structure